 One of the most important parts of your brand is the way you ‘speak’ to customers through your tagline and the language and tone in your social media posts, website and brochures.
-Where a luxury brand may use formal language and strong vintage colours, a youth brand might use more slang and be more colourful.
+Where a luxury brand may use formal language and neutral colours, a youth brand might use slang or colloquial language and be more colourful.

 Your brand is important because it is your promise to customers.
 It clearly shows what they can expect from your product or experience and whether or not you live up to that expectation.